cshneider/soho-ml-data-ready/README.md

 Next to these product folders, there are compressed (gzipped) HDF5 data cubes which are the, respectively, chronologically stacked data of all of the respective folder's .fits files that correspond to the .csv (comma seperated value) files generated with all the remaining good times of the downloaded .fits files.
 In case of an interuption or running the program seperately on successive time periods, the user can choose the last day of time entry as the point to resume the program.
 Program is designed to ensure that the same exact times are picked up for the same entered time periods so the results are exactly reproducible.
-A log file would contain the names of files with holes, including a url path for these images.
+A log file would contain the names of files with holes or missing data, including a clickable url path for these images that would enable the user to download such images.
 Due to the VSO limit of 10k returns per query, an internal time increment of 60 days is used.

 Note: